dadabobo/docs/comp.devops/kubernetes-apiserver.md

 	The OpenID claim to use as the user name.
 Note that claims other than the default ('sub') is not guaranteed to be unique and immutable.
 This flag is experimental, please see the authentication documentation for further details.
   (default "`sub`")
 * `--oidc-username-prefix string`
 	If provided, all usernames will be prefixed with this value.
-If not provided, username claims other than 'email' are prefixed by the issuer URL to avoid clashes.
-To skip any prefixing, provide the value '-'.
+If not provided, username claims other than '`email`' are prefixed by the issuer URL to avoid clashes.
+To skip any prefixing, provide the value '`-`'.
 * `--profiling`
-	Enable profiling via web interface host:port/debug/pprof/ (default true)
+	Enable profiling via web interface `host:port/debug/pprof/` (default `true`)
 * `--proxy-client-cert-file string`
 	Client certificate used to prove the identity of the aggregator or kube-apiserver when it must call out during a request.
 This includes proxying requests to a user api-server and calling out to webhook admission plugins.
 It is expected that this cert includes a signature from the CA in the `--requestheader-client-ca-file` flag.
 That CA is published in the '`extension-apiserver-authentication`' configmap in the kube-system namespace.
 Components receiving calls from kube-aggregator should use that CA to perform their half of the mutual TLS verification.
 * `--proxy-client-key-file string`